Blockchain pioneer: VP Bank taps into new areas of growth

 Secure, transparent and efficient

-tokenized collectible assets can now be managed securely and immutably in the blockchain.
+Tokenised collectible assets can now be managed securely and immutably in the blockchain.

 New growth opportunities

 “VP Bank is committed to the very highest security standards.
 As a regulated and successful private bank of international standing, it embodies a combination of tradition and innovation.
 We are extremely selective in our choice of business partnerships.
-GFT supported us as a highly experienced expert in digitization processes.
+GFT supported us as a highly experienced expert in digitisation processes.
 With GFT at our side, we have adopted a pioneering role in the industry and laid a solid foundation for further blockchain innovation.”

 Manage physical collectibles securely in a digital format

 VP Bank offers its clients a comprehensive portfolio of solutions based on professional investment advice and reliable asset management.
-Until now, it has been difficult to manage collectible assets – pieces of art, jewelry, etc – or other physical assets using conventional bank accounts.
+Until now, it has been difficult to manage collectible assets – pieces of art, jewellery, etc – or other physical assets using conventional bank accounts.

 Inheritance is just one issue this raises: How can somebody writing a will or testament ensure distribution is fair and simple – and that inherited items such as works of art are transferred safely?